glennklockwood/limelead/README.md

 The `limeleadlib.jinja2content` explicitly imports the filters and functions defined in `limeleadlib.filters` plugin so that they are available inside of Markdown documents.

+### Validation

+Any time CSS is changed, consider visually inspecting the following files for the functionality of some special features:

+- `content/pages/electronics/bmc2835-gpio.md`
+    - figure
+    - alert shortcode (info)
+    - numbered pre blocks (using `#!text`)